Dyego Sousa: Marítimo

-On 13 July 2014, Sousa signed a three-year contract with Primeira Liga club C.S.
-Marítimo.
-In his first season on the island of Madeira he scored twice, both in a 4–0 home win over Boavista F.C. on 30 November, but the following campaign he recorded 12 goals and made the top ten scorers of the year.
-He also started six matches in the club's Taça da Liga run, that ended on 20 May 2016 with a 6–2 loss to S.L.
-Benfica in the final at the Estádio Cidade de Coimbra.
+On 13 July 2014, Sousa signed a three-year contract with Primeira Liga club Marítimo.
+In his first season on the island of Madeira, he scored twice, both in a 4–0 home win over Boavista on 30 November, but the following campaign he recorded 12 goals and made the top ten scorers of the year.
+He also started six matches in the club's Taça da Liga run, that ended on 20 May 2016 with a 6–2 loss to Benfica in the final at the Estádio Cidade de Coimbra.

-In August 2016 in a friendly against Tondela, Sousa attacked a linesman, and was given a nine-month ban by the Portuguese Football Federation in November, which was rescinded by a court the following month.
+In August 2016, in a friendly against Tondela, Sousa attacked a linesman, and was given a nine-month ban by the Portuguese Football Federation in November, which was rescinded by a court the following month.

 Braga

-Sousa and compatriot teammate Fransérgio agreed on 31 January 2017 to transfer to S.C.
-Braga at the end of the season by which point he would be out of contract; he signed a four-year deal and Marítimo secured a share of any subsequent transfer fee.
+Sousa and compatriot teammate Fransérgio agreed on 31 January 2017 to transfer to Braga at the end of the season, by which point he would be out of contract; he signed a four-year deal and Marítimo secured a share of any subsequent transfer fee.

-On 12 August 2018, in the season opener, Sousa was one of three players to score two goals in a 4–2 win at home to C.D.
-Nacional.
-He scored a hat-trick on 14 December in a 4–0 win over C.D.
-Feirense also at the Estádio Municipal de Braga.
+On 12 August 2018, in the season opener, Sousa was one of three players to score two goals in a 4–2 win at home to Nacional.
+He scored a hat-trick on 14 December in a 4–0 win over Feirense also at the Estádio Municipal de Braga.

 Sousa and teammate Paulinho were joint top scorers with four goals in the 2018–19 Taça da Liga with four goals each, including a third-minute strike in the defeat to eventual champions Sporting CP in the semi-final.
 On 6 March 2019, he signed a new contract until 2022, and finished the league campaign as Braga's top scorer (joint fourth overall) with 15 goals.

-Shenzhen FC
+Shenzhen

-After rejecting bids of €12–15 million in January, Braga sold Sousa to Chinese Super League club Shenzhen FC for €5.6 million in July 2019.
-In his third game, he scored his first two goals in a 4–0 home win over Guangzhou R&F F.C. on 14 August to escape the relegation zone.
+After rejecting bids of €12–15 million in January, Braga sold Sousa to Chinese Super League club Shenzhen for €5.6 million in July 2019.
+In his third game, he scored his first two goals in a 4–0 home win over Guangzhou R&F on 14 August to escape the relegation zone.

-On 31 January 2020, Sousa returned to Portugal's top flight, joining S.L.
-Benfica on loan without the option to sign.
-He debuted eight days later in a 3–2 loss at FC Porto in O Clássico, replacing André Almeida for the last five minutes.
+On 31 January 2020, Sousa returned to Portugal's top flight, joining Benfica on loan without the option to sign.
+He debuted eight days later in a 3–2 loss at Porto in O Clássico, replacing André Almeida for the last five minutes.
 He made 13 scoreless appearances for the team from Lisbon, including 14 minutes of their 2–1 loss to Porto in the 2020 Taça de Portugal Final on 1 August.

-Sousa signed for F.C.
-Famalicão on 5 October 2020.
+Sousa signed for Famalicão on 5 October 2020.
 After five games and no goals in two months, he rescinded his deal and went back to China.